LimaRods/nordstack-analytics/README.md

 ```

 The CSVs initialize a simulated billing source in MySQL. dlt syncs MySQL into the
-PostgreSQL `raw` schema. dbt turns raw billing data into three trusted marts — MRR,
+PostgreSQL `raw` schema. dbt builds three marts from it: MRR, customer LTV and churn.
-customer LTV, and churn.
-Airflow runs the whole thing on a schedule; GitHub Actions
-validates changes before merge.
+Airflow runs the pipeline on a schedule.
+GitHub Actions validates changes before merge.

-Getting a pipeline to produce numbers is the easy half.
-The decisions worth discussing
+Building a pipeline that produces numbers is not the hard part.
+The hard part is making
-are about the second run, the retry, the bad source record, and the change that looks
-harmless — repeated execution has to be safe, failures visible and contained,
-environments separate, and quality rules enforceable rather than aspirational.
+it safe to run twice, making failures visible, keeping environments apart, and enforcing
+data quality where it belongs.
+Most of the decisions below are about that.

-This is a small environment: 3,151 rows across three tables.
-The implementation stays
+The dataset is small: 3,151 rows in three tables.
+The implementation stays simple
-simple on purpose, and the sections below separate what is built from how it would
+because of that, and each section separates what is built from what would change at real
-evolve under real volume.
+volume.

 ---